-Uyuni is compatible with a range of client technologies: you can install traditional or Salt clients, running SUSE Linux Enterprise or another Linux operating system, with a range of hardware options.
+Uyuni is compatible with SUSE Linux Enterprise or another Linux operating system and with a range of hardware options.

 For a complete list of supported clients and features, see Client-configuration > Supported-features.

 This guide discusses how to register and configure different clients, both manually and automatically.